 May and his daughter were able to carry out the securities fraud for so long by creating fraudulent account statements connected to their investment advisory that they sent to their investors that purported to show securities purchases, interest credits, etc. The monthly account statements falsely detailed the inflated value of the clients’ holdings.
 According to the SEC, one client’s fake December 2017 statement listed securities valued at $8.6 million.
 In reality, that client only had $51,000 in securities at that time.

 May and his daughter also furthered their fraudulent investment scheme by using the stolen client funds to pay other victims who asked for disbursements from their phony securities accounts.
 The classic ponzi scheme pattern at play.

 Two former investors, Robert and Judith Jamieson of Riverside, CT, have filed a lawsuit for securities fraud in connection with the ponzi scheme in federal court in White Plains, NY.
 Their suit alleges losses of $18 million.
 They have named Securities America as a defendant, alleging Securities America failed to supervise May, leading to their losses.
 The suit further alleges that several “red flags” appeared in or about 2003 but that Securities America ignored the early warnings of fraudulent behavior.

 Ponzi schemes occur all to frequently in the securities industry.
-Clients who have questions or concerns regarding the handling of their brokerage and/or retirement accounts should contact the securities fraud attorneys at Lubiner, Schmidt & Palumbo for a free consultation.
+Clients who have questions or concerns regarding the handling of their brokerage and/or retirement accounts should contact the securities fraud attorneys at Lubiner, Schmidt & Palumbo for a consultation.